lightbend/config/README.md

 The three file formats each have advantages.

  - Java `.properties`:
-   - Java standard, built in to JVM
+   - Java standard, built into JVM
    - Supported by many tools such as IDEs
  - JSON:
    - easy to generate programmatically